clevinwilson/learnwise_frontend/readme.md

 4. Start the development server:

-   npm start
+   npm run dev

 ## Folder Structure

 Explain the structure of the project's folders and files.
 Describe the purpose of each important file or directory.

 src/
  |- assets/ # All images

 |- axios/ # Axios instance

 |- components/ # React components

 |- pages/ # React pages or views

 |- Redux/ # Redux store,slice,action

 |- routes/ # All route

 |- services/ # All API services

 |- utils/ # Utility functions or modules

 |- App.jsx # Entry point of the application

 public/ # Public assets directory dist/ # Build output directory

+The app should now be running at http://localhost:4000.